FailAcademy/learning/wdp-vancouver/_slides/week-03/02-gulp.md

 Create a new folder in your project called `build` to store the uglified version of your files, then add Gulp to your project and implement the `gulp-uglify` task as demonstrated.

 Run the task and see what happens...

+???

+They do not need to create the `build` folder for this to work.

+It is worth noting, the `build` folder will be created by gulp if it doesn't exist.

 ---
 template: inverse